Skip to Content

 Initially we helped employees in rural NC form worker-owned cooperatives and gain ownership of local mills that were being shut down.
 Over and over we saw workers stopped in their tracks because they couldn't get conventional financing.
 In response, we started Self-Help Credit Union and a nonprofit loan fund.
 Our first capital was $77 raised through a bake sale organized by a baker that Self-Help assisted.
 Early investors also included Catholic women religious orders.

 Self-Help co-founders are Martin Eakes and Bonnie Wright, and Self-Help's first "office" was Martin's VW Bug.
 After the car caught fire (taking Self-Help's files with it!), Martin tried towing a trailer around to meet with rural customers.
 Finally, in 1982 we got "real" office space in an unheated, unfurnished office building in downtown Durham, NC.
-Today, we have 76 credit union branches and lending offices nationwide.
+Today, we have over 75 credit union branches and lending offices nationwide.

 Helping small businesses grow